JunkynioyPH/PySoundBoard/README.md

 # PySoundBoard

-Soundboaard written in python as a hobby project.
+Soundboard written in python as a hobby project.